sergiosouzalima/forked-netlify-nim-test/README.md

 - ``build.sh``:
   - is the build command executed by Netlify.
   - When ``build.sh`` is executed, it calls ``install_nim_check`` that:
-    - check if a new Nim version is needed.
+    - checks if a new Nim version is needed.
 Is this case:
       - downloads Nim source code and
       - builds it, so that you can use a new Nim compiler version.
       - old Nim source code will be removed.